PapenfussLab/PathOS/Docker/README.md

 Then, execute the following commands.

   ```
-  # navigate to the Docker/database directory
+  # Navigate to the Docker/database directory
   #
   cd PathOS/Docker/database

-  # the below will run the PathOS docker container in the background
+  # Run the PathOS docker container in the background
   #
   docker-compose up -d

-  # the below will load sample data into pathos. skip this step if you do not want example data.
+  # Load the sample data into pathos.
+Skip this step if you don't want example data.
   # you should wait for the command to complete before proceeding to use PathOS.
-  # since data persists between sessions this only needs to be ran once.
+  # since data persists between sessions this only needs to be run once.
   #
   docker-compose run -v $PWD/load_dir/:/pathos-loader-input.d loader
   ```

-PathOS will then be available on localhost:8080/PathOS.
+PathOS will then be available on http://localhost:8080/PathOS.
 You can log in with the default username _pathosadmin_ and password _pathos_.

 You can stop the running image by executing `docker-compose down`.

-Data will be saved between sessions, persisting on the file system in the PathOS/Docker/database/pathos-db-data directory.
+Data will be saved between sessions, persisting on the local file system in the PathOS/Docker/database/pathos-db-data directory.

 ### Build a custom PathOS image